All Episodes

 And so you have found work.

-In fact, you've actually made work for yourself because you've discovered a need, you've discovered a local waste, which is all this blow exploded um uh methane gas coming up out of the swamps, and a local need, which is for people not to be blown up, and then you also have discovered who's going to pay for it, which is the people that run the balloon operation who don't want their customers blown up by the explodo swamp gas.
+And then you also have discovered who's going to pay for it, which is the people that run the balloon operation who don't want their customers blown up by the Explodo swamp gas.

-All of which makes perfect sense because you live in explodoswamp gas area.
+All of which makes perfect sense because you live in Explodo Swamp Gas area.

 So you see how the conjunctions work.

-Now it won't be quite that simple, it won't be quite that easy, it's really a ton of work, but it can be extremely rewarding because it can put you on the path to individual sovereignty in terms of owning your own work.
+It's really a ton of work, but it can be extremely rewarding because it can put you on the path to individual sovereignty in terms of owning your own work.

-You own the production, you own the ideas, you own the outcome, which you sell to someone, and then they do what it is they need.
+You own the production, you own the ideas, you own the outcome, which you sell to someone, and then they can do what it is they need.

-Now, if you have a limited skill set, then hey, obviously look to the other side.
+Now, if you have a limited skill set, then, hey, obviously, look to the other side.

-Look to the local needs and the local activities and the local waste, and you'll see that, oh, okay, the skills that are going to be needed to handle these uh local Needs to be able to service the local activities or to be able to deal with the local waste are the following, and you can start listing these in yet another large circle.
+And you'll see that, oh, okay, the skills that are going to be needed to handle these local needs, to be able to service the local activities, or to be able to deal with the local waste, are the following.

 You can label this circle skills I need to learn.